minakim409/minakim409.github.io/README.md

 changed the scroll bar design.

-#### 2. Picture part : I've changed the hover design.
+#### 2. Picture part : I've changed the hover, active design.
 There was a blue color, and I've changed it to transparent.
 Also, editted the details.

+##### When you click the picture part, you could find the linked gallery.

 #### 3. I've changed the all color of this website.
 I used the color what I wanted to use.

 #### 4. I've added the slider.
-I added the picture slider.
+I added the activities slider.
 By using owl-carousel from js.

 #### 5. I've changed the size of website.
 I wanted to have full size of website, thus I changed it.